zhangstu/energon_example/driver requirements.md

 Note that this codes is hard to be reused for another building datas like EMSD.
 Because either
 ## Metadata-scheme based way

-## Deficiencies for multiple buildings
+## Deficiencies when it comes to multiple buildings

 # Two Cases of Real-world Buidling Analytics